ravi-del/blah-blah/README_waybill.md

 ### APIs
 All APIs validate the request as a first step and then proceed further.
 #### 1. Create Lot
-This API Creates Waybill Lots.
+This API Creates Waybill Lots.</br>
 The API does the following steps:
 * It gets Client Information and validates it.
 * Then it checks in guava cache if the prefix belongs to the same client.
 If yes, it will proceed to the next step else, it reserves the prefix in the __Prefix Table__ for that specific client and updates it in the guava cache.